RiadOliveira/ADHD-Ontology/README.md

 ## Functional requirements

-CQ1 - Which patients have a specific type of ADHD?
+CQ1 - What type of ADHD does a patient have?

 CQ2 - What symptom characteristics make up the DSM-5 diagnostic criteria for ADHD?